Can you explain the strategy for winning this game with any target?

 This game provides an engaging way to estimate angles.
 Instant feedback enables students to improve their estimation skills.

-Ask students what they know about angles around a point.
+Start the lesson by asking students what they know about angles around a point.
 Draw out names of angles (acute, obtuse, reflex, right-angled) and landmark angles (90 degrees, 180 degrees, 270 degrees, 360 degrees).

 Draw acute, obtuse and reflex angles on the board and ask students to estimate their size.
 Encourage justification for estimates.

-Demonstrate the interactivity with "One Player" at Level 2 before setting the group off to work in pairs.
+Demonstrate the interactivity at Level 2 before setting the group off to work in pairs.
 The challenge is to score more than 50 points in 10 goes.

-What angles are easy to draw?
+Which angles are easy to estimate?

 What strategies can you use to improve your estimates?